 Bible is mainly a spiritual book filled with lessons on how to be better and do well in life.
-It also has useful pieces of advice on money management and the philosophy of money from a Christian perspective.
-Times may have changed, but astonishingly, the financial wisdom bestowed by the holy book is still relevant.
+It also has useful pieces of advice on marriage and money management and the philosophy of money from a Christian perspective.
+Times may have changed, but astonishingly, the wisdom from scriptures on finances bestowed by the holy book is still relevant.

-There are four important lessons that the Bible teaches us.
+There are four important marriage and money management advice that the Bible teaches us.

 1. Save money